samuelgoto/microforms/intro.md

     "<label>": "Create new issues",
     "<label for='title'>": "The title of the issue", "<input name='title' required='true'>": {}
-    "<label for:'description'>": "The description of the issue", "<input name='description' required='true'>": {}
+    "<label for='description'>": "The description of the issue", "<input name='description' required='true'>": {}
   }
 }